Post-traumatic growth: Personality dynamics and trauma types

+Personality characteristics

 Two personality characteristics that may affect the likelihood that people can make positive use of the aftermath of traumatic events that befall them include extraversion and openness to experience.
 Also, optimists may be better able to focus attention and resources on the most important matters, and disengage from uncontrollable or unsolvable problems.
 The ability to grieve and gradually accept trauma could also increase the likelihood of growth.

 Individual differences in coping strategies set some people on a maladaptive spiral, whereas others proceed on an adaptive spiral.
 With this in mind, some early success in coping could be a precursor to post-traumatic growth.
 A person's level of confidence could also play a role in her or his ability to persist into growth or, out of lack of confidence, give up.

 Positive psychology and PTG

 Post-traumatic growth can be seen as a form of positive psychology.
 In the 1990s, the field of psychology began a movement towards understanding positive psychological outcomes after trauma.
 Researchers initially referred to this phenomenon in number of different ways, "positive life changes", "growing in the aftermath of suffering", and "positive adaptation to trauma".
 But it was not until Tedeschi and Calhoun created the "Posttraumatic Growth Inventory (PTGI)" in 1996 in which the term post-traumatic growth (PTG) was born.
 Around the same time, a new area of strengths-based psychology emerged.

 Positive psychology involves studying positive mental processes aimed at understanding positive psychological outcomes and "healthy" individuals.
 This framework was intended to serve as an answer to "mental illness" focused psychology.
 The core ideals of positive psychology are included, but not limited to: